ellipsis-drive/python-package/docs/account/accessToken/index.md

 **Mandatory arguments**

 - description (string), a description for the token to be created
 - accessList (list), a list of dictionaries.
-Each dictionary must contain a pathId and an accessLevel.
+Each dictionary must contain a pathId and an accessTier.
 - token (string)

 **Optional arguments**